 1

-The Department of Local Affairs has emergency rental assistance funding for Coloradans who have fallen behind on their rent, meet income limits and other qualifying factors, and are at risk of eviction or displacement.
-The random selection will be open to all Coloradans and those facing eviction will continue to be prioritized.
+The Division of Housing (DOH) has emergency rental assistance funding for Coloradans who have fallen behind on their rent, meet income limits and other qualifying factors, and are at risk of eviction or displacement.
+The random selection will be open to Coloradans, and those facing eviction will continue to be prioritized.

 Please note that funds are only available temporarily and will be disbursed until fully exhausted.
 We understand that there is more demand than funds available and our top priority is to ensure that we can meet as many Coloradans' needs as possible in an equitable, clear and efficient manner.